pextech/alx-system_engineering-devops/0x00-shell_basics/README.md

-this is my very first using scripts in shell
+this is my very first time using scripts in shell